DevLeti/mamuri-bot/README.md

    mamuri-bot/ngrok/ngrok.yml
    mamuri-bot/server/config/.env
    ```
-3. Executing `deploy.sh` for deployment with docker-compose
+3. Executing `deploy.sh` for deployment with docker-compose.
 This script will `build` all images automatically and `docker-compose up` on your system
    ```shell
    #!/usr/bin/env bash